DylanPiercey/host-proxy/README.md

 ### Contributions

-* Use gulp to run tests.
+* Use npm to run tests.

 Please feel free to create a PR!